Last reviewed May 2026 by Anna Modlinska, Company Formation Specialist

 Switzerland offers international entrepreneurs a Premium banking, cantonal tax competition-driven entry point.
 The Swiss GmbH/Sàrl (Gesellschaft mit beschränkter Haftung) is the dominant corporate form for SMEs, holdings, and trading entities — and we hold a stock of pre-formed, never-traded GmbH/Sàrls ready for immediate ownership transfer through the Schweizerisches Handelsregister (Handelsregister).

 ShelfCompanies24 has been arranging company formation and the transfer of pre-registered Swiss entities since 1995.
-We work with a network of Swiss corporate-service providers, accountants, and banks to deliver a single-invoice, start-to-finish service — whether you need your Switzerland company ready in 5 days or a brand-new one built from scratch in 3 weeks.
+We work with a network of Swiss corporate-service providers, accountants, and banks to deliver a consolidated service, start-to-finish service — whether you need your Switzerland company ready in 5 days or a brand-new one built from scratch in 3 weeks.

 Why Switzerland for Your Business